Proof of Residency Affidavit

 Register to vote at your current address when voter registration officials require proof of residency and you do not have traditional documentation.

 Qualify for in-state tuition at a public university by documenting that you have maintained residency in the state for the required period.
+Supporting documents like a room rental agreement strengthen the residency claim.

 Complete state-specific forms like Texas DPS Form DL-5 that require a third party to verify your residential address for driver's license applications.

 Provide residency documentation for government benefit applications, court proceedings, or any situation where institutions require sworn verification of your address.
+If you need to establish legal domicile rather than just physical residency, see our affidavit of domicile for estate and tax purposes.

 Key Sections in a Proof of Residency Affidavit